Nancy as a toddler and a senior at Ada High School

 Memorable experiences from Europe were going up in the Eiffel Tower, riding the train clear across France (from the south of France to Paris), viewing the breathtaking aqua colored Mediterranean Sea in Monte Carlo, Monaco, and watching fireworks coordinated with music shot off a boat in the Mediterranean in Cannes France.
 Cannes is a place where many wealthy people come to visit.
 I couldn't believe all the Rolls-Royces and other very expensive cars driving around there.
 I also went to Nice, France which was a beautiful place that is northeast of Cannes.

 I also got to see the outside of Notre Dame de Paris Cathedral while riding in a tour boat down the Seine River.
 It is probably the most famous cathedral in the world.
 The groundbreaking was in 1163 and it was completed in 1345.
 I really wanted to tour the inside but just didn't have the time.
 I also saw the Arc de Triomphe which is located at the western end of the Champs-Elysees.
 It was completed in 1836.
 It was built to honor those who fought in the Napoleonic wars.
 I was surprised to find out a person could go up to the top of the Arc in an elevator or stairs.
-The Champs-Elysees is the most famous streets in Paris and one of the most famous in France.
+The Champs-Elysees is the most famous street in Paris and one of the most famous in France.
 I walked several blocks down that street.

 I got to see the outside mostly of the Louvre Museum .
 I went inside briefly, but couldn't stay long, unfortunately, because it was so late in the day.
 I regret not being able to see the whole thing.